Why is the UA System replacing these systems?

-Formal end-user training for Workday will take place within the two to three months prior to the go-live date for each cohort.
-The project team will be working closely with the Change Champions and Blackboard Administrators from each institution to develop the training plan.
-There will be a blend of training opportunities, which will range from job aids, classroom and virtual instructor-led training, computer-based courses Everyone who needs to be trained will have multiple opportunities and avenues to do so.
+Formal end-user training for Workday took place within the two to three months prior to the go-live date for each cohort.
+The project team worked closely with the Change Champions and Blackboard Administrators from each institution to develop the training plan.
+A blend of training opportunities, ranging from job aids, classroom and virtual instructor-led training, computer-based courses was used.

 Who are the decision makers when it comes to making changes?

-After Cohort 1 go-live, formal release management will begin as part of the ongoing support model and governance.
+After Cohort 1 go-live, formal release management began as part of the ongoing support model and governance.
 Workday releases product updates every March and September.
-Requests for changes to Workday will be noted and addressed within the formal release management processes that will be launched.
-The process will be defined as part of the Center of Excellence that will be established to support the system after go-live.
+Requests for changes to Workday are noted and addressed within the formal release management processes that are launched.
+The process is defined as part of the Center of Excellence that will be established to support the system after go-live.